Subchapter B. TIME

 (b) Parties shall make every effort to avoid continuances or postponements by the prompt scheduling and submission of expert and medical testimony and by the prompt presentation of lay testimony.

-(c) A continuance or postponement may be granted as set forth in this chapter for substantial or compelling reasons at the discretion of the judge, if the continuance or postponement is consistent with this chapter and its purpose of providing an orderly and expeditious determination of proceedings before judges.
+(c) A continuance or postponement may be granted as set forth in this chapter for good cause shown at the discretion of the judge, if the continuance or postponement is consistent with this chapter and its purpose of providing an orderly and expeditious determination of proceedings before judges.

-(d) Requests for a continuance or postponement shall be:
+(d) Requests for a continuance or postponement must be:

 (1) Made in writing or at a hearing.
 If not made in writing or at a hearing, confirmed in writing as required by this subsection and served as required by subsection (h).